The Romanian blouse the most fashionable item

 In Sibiu and in Southern Transylvania we find a new style of traditional folk blouse.
 On the ia’s shoulder, there is an ornamental strip called shoulder or hanger (camasa cu umar).
 A similar decoration is seen on the elbow hence the name "pisti elbow".

 In Saliste, there is a unique traditional blouse called ia cu ciocanele (ia with hammers).
-It is predominantly decorated with black colors, and the embroidery is replaced by black ribbons sewn on the shirt.
+It is predominantly decorated with black colours, and the embroidery is replaced by black ribbons sewn on the shirt.
 In some cases, inserts are red, yellow or blue and, more rarely, gold thread.

 Camasa cu lancez is found in southern and eastern Transylvania.
 It is characterized by the appearance of an ornamental strip under the collar, like a gallon.
 It is actually a shirt with ruffles called fodore.